nhpip/iex_history2/README.md

 * Navigation keys allow history traversal where multi-line pastes require a single key up/down.
 * Shortcut functions permit search, pasting, re-evaluation and editing of items in history.
 * Editing can be done in-situ or in a text editor.
-* Shell variable bindings can be accessed outside of scope to assist in code debugging.
+* Shell variable bindings can be accessed outside of scope of the shell to assist in code debugging.
 * Can be enabled and state shared globally, or on individual shell sessions.

 `IExHistory2` can be enabled in `~/.iex.exs` for example: